 Incoming Erasmus+ traineeships

-Erasmus+ traineeships offer students at higher education institutions the opportunity to do an EU-funded period of training or a work placement at a higher education institution or company in another EU Programme Country.
-The aim is to increase their labour market skills.
+Erasmus+ traineeships offer students at higher education institutions the opportunity to do an EU-funded period of training or a work placement at a higher education institution or company in another Erasmus+ programme country.
+The aim is to increase students' labour market skills.

 - Students who are finishing their studies at a higher education institution may apply to do an Erasmus+ traineeship as a recent graduate

 - Students will need to fulfil the selection criteria defined by their higher education institution, which may include academic performance, previous mobility experience, motivation, etc.

 - Students may not do a traineeship in the country where they are studying

 - There is no age limit or nationality restriction